kouichi-c-nakamura/ijmshow/README.md

 + 12bit data is not well supported or tested
 + `FrameInterval` may not be properly set, because File Info... does not show the Frame Interval.
++ `Display Ranges` needs to be set separately.
+It's possible to implement an option to automatically set Display Ranges from the min to the max of each channel.
+It's not clear what `CompositeImage.resetDisplayRanges()` does.